The Riley Dempster 22q Family Foundation Scholarship

 3rd Place: $500

--Send one of the following choices below to email@example.com using the same email used for the application.
+-Send your essay or video to firstname.lastname@example.org using the same email used for the application.

--Award is specifically for students diagnosed with 22q11.2 related syndrome.
-Any undiagnosed individuals will not be considered for the award (Proof of diagnosis may be required prior to awarding of funds).
+-Award is specifically for individuals diagnosed with a 22q11.2 related syndrome or for the parent/guardian of an individual with a 22q11.2 related syndrome.
+(Proof of diagnosis of self or child may be required prior to awarding of funds).

--Must be enrolling or enrolled at a 2 or 4 year college/university/online school based in the United States, transitional or special needs institutions/programs, training/apprenticeship programs, technical, career, vocational, & trade schools, or life skills/adult programs.
+-Must be enrolling or enrolled at a 2 or 4 year college/university/online school based in the United States, transitional or special needs institutions/programs, training/apprenticeship program, technical, career, vocational, or trade schools, or life skills/adult programs.
+Proof of this will be required, as awards will be directly paid to the school or institution.

 -Program can be either traditional associates/bachelors program or special education programs.